Skip to main content

 The Fourth Stage

 Moving out of treatment after ninety days is the action stage of maintaining abstinence.
-Some patients may have begun treatment involving detox and inpatient treatment during the first ninety days of sobriety.
+Some patients may have begun treatment involving medical detox and inpatient treatment during the first ninety days of sobriety.
 Others may have participated in an outpatient treatment program.
 The stages of addiction recovery have built the foundation for the newly sober patient to learn how to rely upon their freshly learned skills.

 The coping skills learned in treatment help with the following lifestyle factors and avoiding relapse: